 - Nursing homes and elderly care facilities

 Earning Your Online MPH

 The BLS states that a master’s degree is required to work as an epidemiologist.
-While several master’s degrees can qualify you to work as an epidemiologist, pursuing a Master of Public Health degree specializing in Epidemiology is a common path to employment in this field.
+While several master’s degrees can qualify you to work as an epidemiologist, pursuing a Master of Public Health degree is a common path to employment in this field.
 Additionally, most employers require that you earn your master’s degree from an accredited institution, an accredited degree guarantees the curriculum meets industry standards and prepares you to practice at the required level.